metasikander/www.BitcoinHivemind.com/faq/index.md

 <!--

-I've thought about this in the past and never considered it to be realistic problem for the following reasons:
+I've thought about this in the past and never considered it to be a realistic problem for the following reasons:

 1. Firstly, the branches (which specialize by info-area) can claim in advance that they will vote .5 on anything they find to be violent or immoral, meaning the market fails to resolve into a State, and anyone who paid to list the Decision/Market gets less (probably zero) money.
 The branch has effectively 'specialized' into 'non-violent markets'.